Naomi (wrestler): Proceed with Caution (2025–present)

 On the May 30 episode of SmackDown, Naomi defeated Cargill and Jax in a triple threat match to qualify for the women's Money in the Bank ladder match.
 At the event on June 7, Naomi won the Money in the Bank contract.
-At Evolution on July 13, Naomi lost to Cargill in a No Holds Barred match with Belair as the special guest referee.
+At Evolution on July 13, Naomi lost to Cargill in a No Holds Barred match with Belair as the special guest referee ending their feud.
 Later that night, Naomi successfully cashed in her Money in the Bank contract on Iyo Sky during her Women's World Championship defense against Rhea Ripley and pinned Sky to win the title for the third time.
 Following her title win, Naomi was subsequently moved to the Raw brand.
 At Night 2 of SummerSlam on August 3, Naomi successfully defended the title against Ripley and Sky in a triple threat match.
 On the August 18 episode of Raw, Naomi was forced to vacate the title due to her real-life pregnancy, ending her reign at 36 days.

 Other media

 She made her in-game debut in WWE '13 as a non-player character along with her then-tag team partner Cameron, appearing during Brodus Clay's entrance and winning celebration, as well as in WWE 2K14.
-She later appeared as a playable character in WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K22 and WWE 2K25.
+She later appeared as a playable character in WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K25 and WWE 2K26.

 Fatu was part of the main cast of the reality television series Total Divas, produced by WWE and E!, which premiered in July 2013.
 Fatu was not part of the second half of season three that aired January 2015 to March 2015 but returned as a main cast member for season four.
 She did not appear during the show's fifth season but once again returned as a main cast member for the sixth season.
 She then remained on the cast until the ninth and final season.

 In May 2014, she released her first single song, entitled "Dance All Night".
 The accompanying music video was released on WWE's YouTube channel.

 In 2017, she starred in the WWE Studios film The Marine 5: Battleground, playing the role of a gang member named Murphy.

 Fatu modeled as part of New York Fashion Week alongside Mercedes Varnado in September 2022.
+In September 2025, Fatu returned to New York Fashion Week, attending the Christian Siriano and "The Bomb" fashion shows.